openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const O_TRUNC: Int32
 ```

-Function: If the file exists and is opened for writing, this flag truncates the file length to 0, erasing previously stored data.
+Function: If the file exists and is opened for writing, this flag truncates the file length to 0, erasing any previously stored data.
 Applicable to functions `open`, `open64`, `openat`, `openat64`, belonging to the function parameter `oflag`.
-Values across different systems:
+Values across different systems are:

 - macOS: 0x00000400
 - Others: 0x200